-Symptoms of acute and chronic anterior compartment syndrome include pain in the tibialis anterior muscle on the outside of the lower leg.
+Anterior compartment syndrome relates to the big tibialis anterior muscle on the outside of the shin.

 Anterior compartment syndrome treatment

-For both an acute and chronic compartment syndrome rest and applying cold therapy is important.
+Rest – for both an acute and chronic compartment syndrome rest and applying cold therapy is important.
 This will reduce the pain and swelling which will take the pressure off the sheath surrounding the muscle.

 Taping – anterior compartment syndrome taping can provide instant relief from pain by supporting the muscle.
 It can be worn all the time initially whilst it is painful and later on to support the lower leg when returning to normal training.